ubccpsc/310/readings/REST.md

 ## Verbs

 REST describes how HTTP verbs should be used when communicating with REST services.
 REST services respond with payloads (typically JSON or XML) and an integer-based response code.
+Each REST request uses only one verb and receives only one response.

 * ```GET``` Used to read a resource.
 Get requests should never modify data on a server, meaning that calling them repeatedly should have no visible effects on the server (that is, the request is idempotent).
 GET requests can have a body but this is not idiomatic; requested resources are defined by the URI alone.
 Common response codes are 200 (ok) and 404 (not found).